Skip to main content

 • Rubric for measuring effectiveness

-• Corrective Action Report.
-Example Corporation will document any corrective action taken in a corrective action report (see Appendix C).
-The report will at a minimum include:
+• [COMPANY NAME] will document any corrective actions taken.
+The documentation will at a minimum include:

 • Nature of nonconformities